mvetere1/WoW-Rumble-Pit/README.md

 I tried a module based on the TSC3200 chip that is used as a color sensor.

 ![Color Sensor](/Images/ColortoFreqDiagram.PNG)

 Based on the selection for pin S2 and S3, you can detect how much of that color is present where the sensor/chip is pointing.
+If I have it set to red, a full red color will produce 250hz while black would produce 370hz.
+So if you have 10 divisions, each divisions would have a range of ~12hz.
+You would probably need to sample for 100ms+ to get a good average of frequency but the 10 levels could probably be done.

+There's also the option of switching the full scale output frequency at 2%, 20% or 100%.
+The faster the frequency, the quicker  you can get average of 100 cycles for example but the sampling device would need to be able to keep up.
+I chose 2% because that is still 200hz so 50 cycles could be sampled in 250ms, defintely fast enough for this application.

+This method seems to be the most viable to far but it would probably need a type of calibration because once you change position of the sensor pointed on the screen, the min/max frequency changes.  it probably has to do with the positioning and reflection off the screen.
+After installing on the screen with ambient lighting running, you would get the max and min frequency switching from red to black.
+You would then need to program this back into the microcontroller thats calculating frequency so you can properly map max frequency to 100% duty cycle for max motor speed.
+The min frequency would be 0% duty cycle, no motor speed.

 ![Color Settings](/Images/SettingForColorDetection.PNG)